Services that use your Williams Network Account & Password

 Accounts created before the summer of 2007 – Faculty & Staff accounts use the first initial followed by the first 7 letters of the last name (if your last name is more than 7 characters long) e.g. for Ephraim Williams could be ewilliam.
 Student accounts used the class year followed by initials, e.g. 09abc.

-Note: this does not change your Meeting Maker, PeopleSoft, local windows account, local OSX account or NotifyLink passwords.
-OIT recommends that you use different passwords for these accounts.
+Note: this does not change your PeopleSoft, local Windows account or local OSX account passwords (see list above)

 Changing your local account password

-It’s important that no one knows or can guess your password/passphrase.
-You might not have any important information that you need to protect, but if a hacker gets your password/passphrase, s/he can initiate an attack on the Williams servers and network.
+It’s important that no one knows or can guess your password.
+You might not have any important information that you need to protect, but if a hacker gets your password, s/he can initiate an attack on the Williams servers and network.
 Access to our servers is the first step in a hacker’s ability to steal information and start a denial of service attack, which has occurred at Williams.
 Denial of service attacks can bring down our entire network.
-So remember that your password/passphrase protects more than just your own data.
+So remember that your password protects more than just your own data.

-VERY IMPORTANT – Make this passphrase different from all your other passwords/passphrases!
-Do not let this passphrase be the same as one you have used anywhere else whether it’s your banking, shopping or even your local library.
+VERY IMPORTANT – Make this password different from all your other passwords!
+Do not let this password be the same as one you have used anywhere else whether it’s your banking, shopping or even your local library.

 There are many available password-cracking programs.
 Words in the dictionary and/or standard combinations like “catdog” can be discovered easily.
-Also refrain from using your user name, family names, pet names, birthdates, etc. Do not use the same password/passphrase for Williams accounts that you use for other online accounts like Gmail or Yahoo.
-As of 4/30/13 the OIT requirement is 12 characters with at least one being a number, one being upper-case and one being lower-case.
-There is a new school of thought that passphrases or combinatations of words are much harder to crack that traditional passwords (like password33).
-A passphrase could be “isureDolike7potatoes” while a word combo could be “paperCoffee2elephants”.
+Also refrain from using your user name, family names, pet names, birthdates, etc. Do not use the same password for Williams accounts that you use for other online accounts .
+The OIT requirement is 12 characters with at least one being a number, one being upper-case and one being lower-case.
+There is a new school of thought that passwords or combinatations of words are much harder to crack than traditional passwords (like password33).
+A password could be “isureDolike7potatoes” while a word combo could be “paperCoffee2elephants”.
 Either would be easy to remember but hard to crack.